Section 8.100 - Standards & Specifications

 All streets must be constructed to comply with the minimum standards shown in the Land Development Standards Manual or Article 5 of the Huntersville Zoning Ordinance, whichever applies, and all applicable town or state requirements.
 Public improvements will be made in accordance with adopted plans, programs, and budgets.
 It should not be expected that the occurrence of development will result in the immediate installation of public street improvements by the public sector unless those improvements are scheduled and funded in accordance with public policies and programs.

-In lieu of required street construction, and subject to approval by the Town Board of Commissioners, a developer may provide the Town with funds to use for the construction of roads to serve the occupants, residents, or invitees of the subdivision or development, and these funds may be used for roads which serve more than one subdivision or development within the area.
+In lieu of required street construction, a developer may provide the Town with funds to use for the construction of roads to serve the occupants, residents, or invitees of the subdivision or development, and these funds may be used for roads which serve more than one subdivision or development within the area.
 All funds received by the Town pursuant to this provision shall be used only for development of roads, including design, land acquisition, and construction.
 The Town may undertake these activities in conjunction with the Department of Transportation under an agreement between the Town and the Department of Transportation.
 The amount of funds the developer pays in lieu of required street construction shall be based on the trips generated from the subdivision or development.
 A combination of partial payment of funds and partial dedication of constructed streets may be permitted when the Town Board determines that a combination is in the best interests of the citizens of the area to be served

 8.115 RESPONSIBILITY FOR STATE ROADS